Skip to main content

 The interplay between the ADA, the Genetic Information Nondiscrimination Act (GINA), and the Health Insurance Portability and Accountability Act (HIPAA) adds further layers of complexity.
 GINA, for instance, places strict limitations on collecting genetic information, including family medical history.
 An employer generally cannot offer any financial incentive for an employee to provide this type of information.

 This creates a nuanced landscape for health risk assessments, which must be carefully designed to avoid soliciting prohibited information or to ensure that any such requests are truly voluntary and unrewarded.
-The table below outlines the key distinctions between different types of and their corresponding requirements.
+The table below outlines the key distinctions between different types of wellness programs and their corresponding requirements.

 Comparing Wellness Program Types